Flat-Faced vs Curved Glock Triggers: Pros & Cons

 Curved Glock Triggers

-Curved triggers are the traditional design that comes standard on most Glock pistols.
-The slight curve matches the natural contour of the finger, providing a familiar feel for most users.
-Many shooters appreciate the intuitive engagement and smooth break offered by curved triggers, making them a reliable choice for both new and experienced Glock owners.
+These are the traditional design that comes standard on most Glock pistols.
+In most Glock trigger comparison discussions, this style is noted for its familiarity and simplicity.
+The slight curve matches the natural contour of the finger, providing an intuitive feel for most users.
+Many shooters appreciate the smooth engagement and consistent break, making curved triggers a reliable choice among various Glock trigger types.

 Pros of Curved Triggers: